Azure/azure-resource-provider-sdk/docs/api-subscription.md

 * `Properties` is a property bag that Windows Azure passes to the RP.
 Only two properties are supported today:
   * `EMail` is the e-mail address of the logged-in user.
   * `OptIn` indicates whether the user has agreed to give you additional permissions about sending them marketing material.
 Your RP can always send transactional e-mails e.g. about service or account issues to the e-mail address given in the `EMail` field.

+Response
+---
+If the event is processed successfully, your RP should return a `200` or `201` HTTP status code.